adamfriedl/adamfriedl.github.io/_posts/2018-03-06-learning-and-working-and-familying.md

-—-
+---
 layout: post
-title: Learning and working and parenting
+title: Learning and Working and Family-ing
 date: 2018-03-07
 categories:
-—-
+---

 There are literally thousands of resources these days that can help you learn how to code.
 Do you have the desire and the grit?
 You can become a software developer.
 This is definitely true as far as it goes, but it often silently assumes that you have an infinite supply of other equally important resources — namely time.
 If that's true for you, mazel!
 Take advantage.
 But, for many of us, it isn't true — particularly those raising young kids and working full-time.